noha-samir/pet_store/README.md

 first deployment option

-- There are defualt values for the local database in the .vscode folder in the project you have to change the database credentials and only these credentials to match yours:
+- There are defualt values for the local database credentials that you have to change to match yours:

+    - using npm start:
+        changes will be done in localDatabaseCredentials.js file
+                  >> Replace defualt value
+                            >>  DATABASE_USER_NAME: "root"
+                            >>  DATABASE_PASSWORD: ""

+    - using debugging mood:
+            In the .vscode folder in the project
+                  >> Replace defualt value
                             >>  DATABASE_USER_NAME: "root"
                             >>  DATABASE_PASSWORD: ""